kbountro/pSAX/README.md

 ## Installation and Execution Instructions <a name="execution"></a>
 1. Download the project's source files.
 2. Export as they are to a single folder.
-3. Call pSAX with the appropriate inputs.
+3. Call either pSAX.m or pSAX_overlap.m with the appropriate inputs.

 ## References